Refrigerating food is an important component of food safety.

 Therefore, you must sell, use, or throw out that food that sits in the fridge for too long, usually seven days for most foods.

-If you prepare TCS food that won’t be served or sold in 24 hours, label it with a use-by date.
+If you prepare TCS food that you don’t serve or sell in 24 hours, label it with a use-by date.

 The date you prepared the item counts as the first day.
-So, if you prepared an item on Monday, it should be sold, served, or thrown out on Sunday.
+So, if you prepared an item on Monday, you should sell, serve, or toss it by Sunday.

 Labeling allows you to store food using the first in, first out (FIFO) method.